freenas/freenas-docs/userguide/install.rst

   will then recognize that the volume has been imported and not prompt to reformat the disks.

-* Upgrading the firmware of Avago SAS HBAs to the latest version is recommended.
+* Upgrading the firmware of Broadcom SAS HBAs to the latest version is recommended.

 * If upgrading from 9.3.x, please read the